Fs00/CemuUpdateTool/README.md

 - compatibility options setting for Cemu executable (no full-screen optimizations, HiDPI scaling behavior, etc.)
 - ability to update an existing Cemu installation in-place

 The behavior of the tool is deeply customizable with a substantial number of options.
+See the in-app help guides for more details.
 To download it, head to Releases. **.NET Framework 4.5** is at least required for the program to work.

 ### Status
 The project is not maintained anymore.
-Contributions to fix any bugs or to improve certain aspects of the application are always welcome.
+Improvements to Cemu made most of the features of this tool no more useful.